JuliaLang/julia/doc/stdlib/file.rst

    On Unix systems, replace a tilde character at the start of a path with the current user's home directory.

+.. function:: splitdir(path::String) -> (String,String)

+   Split a path into a tuple of the directory name and file name.

+.. function:: splitdrive(path::String) -> (String,String)

+   On Windows, split a path into the drive letter part and the path part.
+On Unix systems, the first component is always the empty string.

+.. function:: splitext(path::String) -> (String,String)

+   If the last component of a path contains a dot, split the path into everything before the dot and everything including and after the dot.
+Otherwise, return a tuple of the argument unmodified and the empty string.

 .. function:: tempname()

    Generate a unique temporary filename.